XML guide

 This is the official Croatian Tax Authority specification for eInvoices and HR extensions.
 It defines which XML elements are used, where they are located, and whether they are mandatory or optional.

-If the validator returns an error, search this specification (CTRL + F) for the rule or XML element causing the issue.
+If the validator returns an error, search this specification for the rule or XML element causing the issue.

 XSD Schema